 I was first licensed as a Novice in 1959 as KN7RMJ.
 Unfortunately, I let the license expire when I discovered chasing girls was more fun than chasing DX.
 In 1971, after a 3 year hitch with the US Army, I was licensed as a novice again as WN7TCJ and three months later my call was WA7TCJ when I upgraded to Advanced.
-Then in 1976 I applied for and was re-issued K7RMJ and in 1998 upgraded to Extra.
+In 1976 I applied for and was re-issued K7RMJ and in 1998 upgraded to Extra.

 The only modification to the original circuit was to add a keying transistor.
 It puts out 1/3 of a watt and it has worked over 1000 miles into central Florida.

 My lil buddy Squeaky the cat (now a silent meow) helped build this.
 She cleaned out the chassis of the CatsCan-3for me and provided expert advice.

 My favorite mode is CW but you will find me now and then on 146.52 simplex.
 I love building QRP gear and building antennas.
 Member of the W9ABG Antenna Builders Guild based in the St Louis area.
 Check out our Antenna Builders Guild Yahoo group.
 There are some great DIY antennas described there.